PrimarySEND

 Some secondary schools start transition work in Y6 with taster lessons and immersion weeks.
 It’s important your pupils know that change, and feeling anxious about it – is OK.

-I’m a big advocate of visuals and social stories for all ages as a way to help children become familiar with transitions and validate their feelings about changes.
+Visuals and social stories can help children become familiar with transitions and validate their feelings about changes.

 Kate Wells is deputy head at KnowleDGE Learning Centre and a local leader in education for SEND.